Parts of Speech

 Pronouns

-Pronouns are words that substitute for a noun (or a noun phrase).
-By using pronouns, we do not need to say the whole noun phrase or repeat it unnecessarily.
-We have different types of pronouns, such as personal, possessive, and reflexive, etc. Here are some examples:
+Pronouns are words that replace a noun (or a noun phrase) to avoid unnecessary repetition of the noun or noun phrase.
+We have different types of pronouns, such as personal, possessive, and reflexive pronouns.
+Here are some examples:

 Adjectives

 Adjectives describe or modify nouns and pronouns.
-Adjectives give us information about the quality, the size, the number, and many more qualities of nouns or pronouns.
-We have different types of adjectives, such as demonstrative, gradable, descriptive, numeral, etc. Here are some examples:
+Adjectives give us information about the quality, size, number, and many other features of nouns or pronouns.
+We have different types of adjectives, such as attributive, gradable, descriptive, etc. Here are some examples:

 • funny